fastify/fastify-static/README.md

 Directory list can respond to different routes declared in `list.names`.

-> 🛈 Note: If a file with the same name exists, the actual file is sent.
+> ℹ️ Note: If a file with the same name exists, the actual file is sent.

 Example: